Vocational education and training (VET) regulators

 The Standards for Registered Training Organisations (RTOs) 2015 strengthen the requirements for RTOs and ensure nationally consistent, high quality training and assessment across Australia's VET sector.

-RTOs must also comply with a number of other requirements such as the Fit and Proper Person Requirements and the Data Provision Requirements.
+RTOs must also comply with a number of other requirements such as the Fit and Proper Person Requirements 2011 and the National Vocational Education and Training Regulator (Data Provision Requirements) Instrument 2020 .
 Further information on RTO obligations can be found on ASQA's website.

 Standards for VET courses